 My laptop has a gigabit port on it, and so do my sons’ laptops.
 So I tried my laptop and one of my sons’ laptops to try to eliminate all other possibilities.
 If they couldn’t connect at gigabit speeds with a known-good cable, it’s either a bad port on the switch, or a bad cable run in the wall.

 While you’re testing, try every switch port.
 It only takes a few seconds to verify all of them are good.

 This rarely works, but most network chipsets give you three choices of drivers: one from Microsoft, one from the company who sold you the card, and one from the company who made the chip on the card.
 You can try different drivers and see if one of those will sync up at gigabit.

 The last time I saw this work was in 2008 or 2009, and clearly it was due to a bug in a network driver that one of the alternative drivers fixed.
-Most network drivers are pretty mature by now, so I wouldn’t expect this to do much for you in 2017, but it’s usually easier than changing hardware–which is the next thing on the list.
+Most network drivers are pretty mature by now, so I wouldn’t expect this to do much for you this decade, but it’s usually easier than changing hardware–which is the next thing on the list.

-Usually if a card won’t sync up at gigabit, it’s because of a busted pin in the jack or because the card sustained damage, possibly due to a power surge.
+Usually if a network adapter won’t sync up at gigabit, it’s because of a busted pin in the Ethernet port or because the card sustained damage, possibly due to a power surge.
 Realtek-based cards are really cheap these days.
 Be sure to get one that fits in whatever slot you have available: PCI vs PCI-e, full height vs. low profile.
 But an appropriate Realtek card ought to cost well under $10.

 In my case, one of the cards started working on the second or third cable I tried.
 Oddly, the cable the Intel card in that computer didn’t like worked fine with the Intel cards in my laptops.
 Like I said, some cards are picky.